South Downs Way, looking toward Beachy Head

 That said, the surface gets softer as you get closer to Eastbourne, and the last day was spent largely on grass.
 By that point, it felt like walking on a fluffy pillow.

-On the upside, the South Downs Way has probably the most consistently good views of the three long distance paths I’ve walked in the UK.
+On the upside, the South Downs Way has probably the most consistently good views of any of the week-long walks I’ve done in the UK.
 Climbing up and down from the ridgeline might get old after a while, but you don’t get views without hills, and there’s a hell of a lot of reward for the effort.

 Being up on the ridge also means you largely get to avoid busy roads for most of each day.
 The trail does cross a few A roads here and there, including a couple of dodgy spots where you get to play chicken with oncoming trucks, but in general you’re well away from noisy traffic.